Tristannn1337/Ivory/README.md

 -   **APR** (%)
     -   The reward rate the operator expects from the network, discounted by their comission rate, and guaranteed to the bond holder.

--   **Penalty Multiplier** (%)
-    -   The APR multiplier applied to determine pentalty rates for withdrawing early or late.
-    -   Allows operators to adjust risk propositions and justify different comission rates.

 -   **Grace Period** (Blocks)
-    -   Number of days before and after the maturity block when an operator may withdraw without penalty.
+    -   Number of blocks before and after the maturity block when an operator may withdraw without penalty.
+    -   Should be hardcoded to one week.
+One week early and one week late.

 -   **Qualtiy Rating** (Score)
     -   A value given to a bond to make the buying process easier (and for sorting???)